Not enough stove space or just need some corn in a hurry? This instant pot corn on the cob is fast and low-effort – without losing any flavor.

 - 5 corn on the cob or fewer if wanted

 - 1 cup water

-- Select "Pressure Cook" (if there are different options) on MANUAL (high pressure) mode and cook for 2-3 minutes.
+- Put the lid on and seal the lid, ensuring the venting knob is in the sealing position.
+Select "Pressure Cook" (if there are different options) on MANUAL (high pressure) mode and cook for 5 minutes.

 - Use fresh corn: The fresher the corn, the sweeter and juicier it will be.

 - Times may vary: Based on the size of your ears of corn and how tender you like your corn.
-For example, for tender-crisp results, 2 minutes may be enough for you.
+For example, for tender-crisp results, 2-3 minutes may be enough for you.
 I recommend starting with the lower time as it’s fairly easy (and quick) to bring the pot back up to pressure if you need to add an extra minute.